LAWRENCE D. W. SCHMIDT

 Featured Working Papers

 • with Maarten Meeuwis, Dimitris Papanikolaou, and Jonathan Rothbaum.
-Revise and Resubmit at the American Economic Review.
-Updated December 2023
+Conditionally Accepted at the American Economic Review.
+Updated October 2025

 • with Carter Braxton, Kyle Herkenhoff, and Jonathan Rothbaum.
-Revised and resubmitted (2nd round) to the American Economic Review.
-Last updated in October 2024
+American Economic Review, December 2025.

 For whom has earnings risk changed, and why?
 We answer these questions by combining the Kalman filter and EM-algorithm to estimate persistent and temporary earnings for every individual at every point in time.
 We apply our method to administrative earnings linked with survey data.
 We show that since the 1980s, persistent earnings risk rose by 12.5% for both employed and unemployed workers and the scarring effects of unemployment doubled.
 At the same time, temporary earnings risk declined.
 Using education and occupation codes, we show that rising persistent earnings risk is concentrated among high-skill workers and related to technology adoption.